crispinalan/talkcalendar/README.md

 The first iteration of the Talk Calendar project used Gtk3 but then migrated to the newer Gtk4 toolkit.
 See my migration notes below which may help if your are migrating a Gtk3 project to Gtk4.
 The Gtk4 Talk Calendar version uses a new bespoke flat-file csv database (rather than sqlite) with memory dynamically allocated for up to 5000 records.
 The database called "eventsdb.csv" should be located in the current working directory.

+I have experimented with different approaches for speech synthesis.
+These are listed below:

+(i) using a pre-compiled version of the Flite speech synthesizer located in the current working directory.
+Flite (festival-lite) is a small fast portable speech synthesis system.
+The core Flite library was originally developed by Alan W Black and the history of the project together with other contributors can be found [here](https://github.com/festvox/flite).
+The big issue with using the Flite speech synthesizer was that different Linux distributions were using different versions of Flite i.e. some were using version 1.3 while others were using version 2.2 etc..
+So my thought was to use a local pre-compiled version of Flite speech synthesizer to get around this issue and use it from the current working directory.
+Flite can be compiled using the C source code downloaded from [github](https://github.com/festvox/flite).
+Flite is free software and the core code has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
+However, when you combine software to produce a larger work both licenses should be compatible.
+This is relevant with regard to combining this software with Flite.
+Open source licenses and their compatibility is discussed in this [article](https://janelia-flyem.github.io/licenses.html) and [here](https://www.gnu.org/licenses/gpl-faq.en.html).
+Surprisingly some open source licences are just not compatible with each other as discussed in this video [Compatibility in Open Source Licenses](https://www.youtube.com/watch?v=B0aMYeMv-8I) and so cannot be used together (e.g. the Apache 2.0 license is not compatible with the GPLv2 licenses).

-The second version of Talk Calendar used a built-in phoneme synthesizer for speech.
-Words were formed as sequences of elementary speech units known as phonemes.
-Word to phoneme mapping was carried out using a dictionary based approach.
+(ii) using a phoneme speech synthesizer.
+With this approach words are formed as sequences of elementary speech units known as phonemes.
+Word to phoneme mapping can be carried out using a dictionary based approach.
 This involved translating words into phoneme text notation.
-Synthesized speech was then created by concatenating pre-recorded phonemes stored as wav files using the text-to-phoneme description.
-The open source online [cmudict](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) was used to look up the phoneme pronunciation for the dictionary words but unfortunately this now appears to be no longer available.
-The phoneme speech synthesizer definitely needed more work but was functional.
-I experimented with a [Klatt](https://github.com/rhdunn/klatt) speech synthesizer by writing code to generate formant frames from text but did not get statisfactory results.
-I also developed a word concatenation speech synthesizer which played back pre-recorded wav files of words (e.g. monday.wav, fourteenth.wav, march.wav) and this worked well in terms of audible speech but was not practical due to the number of wav files which would need to be stored unless just using a limited number of words for reading out the date, event number for that day and the event types.
+Synthesized speech can than be created by concatenating pre-recorded phonemes stored as wav files using the phoneme description of a word.
+The open source online [cmudict](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) can be used to look up the phoneme pronunciation for  words although there are other online resources.
+A functional phoneme speech synthesizer has been developed but definitely needs more work.
+This approach could be extended to read out any word which could be converted into its phoneme representation.

+(iii) I experimented with a [Klatt](https://github.com/rhdunn/klatt) speech synthesizer by writing code to generate formant frames from text but did not get statisfactory results.
+This was dissapointing given the time spent on this approach.

+(iv) I also developed a word concatenation speech synthesizer which played back pre-recorded wav files of words (e.g. monday.wav, fourteenth.wav, march.wav) and this worked well in terms of audible speech but was less practical due to the number of wav files which would need to be stored unless just using a limited number of words for reading out the date, event number for that day and the event types.
+I guess this approach could be combined with the phoneme speech synthesizer.

-The current version of Talk Calendar uses a pre-compiled version of the Flite speech synthesizer which should be located in the current working directory.
-The big issue with using the Flite speech synthesizer such was that different Linux distributions were using different versions of Flite i.e. some were using version 1.3 while others were using version 2.2 etc..
-Using a local pre-compiled version of Flite speech synthesizer gets around this issue.
-To compile Flite for yourself you should use the C source code which can can be downloaded from [github](https://github.com/festvox/flite).
-The Talk Calendar binary image zip file includes a copy of the pre-compiled Flite synthesizer.
-This enables Talk Calendar to be used as a stand alone application.
-Make sure that the pre-compiled Flite speech synthesizer file is located in the working directory.
+The current version of Talk Calendar uses the phoneme speech systhesizer that I have developed to avoid any potential license compatibility issues with using an external speech synthesizer.

 ## Gtk 4.0 Migration Notes